 Heating Oil Suppliers’ Products

 The fuels listed below are available at some of the suppliers listed in our database.
-A rough rule of thumb to remember is the larger the supplier the more likely they are of carrying a full range of products.
+The larger the supplier the more likely they are to carry a full range of products.
 The common theme for this website, however, is types of heating oil.

 Heating Oil (Kerosene C2, 28-second burning oil, or Burning Oil)

 Kerosene C2 is the cheapest form of heating oil.
-No government duty is applied to it, and it is suitable for all domestic pressure jet heating oil boilers and for use in the majority of vaporised burners such as those made by AGA Rayburn.
+It is suitable for all domestic pressure jet heating oil boilers.
+And for use in the majority of vaporised burners such as those made by AGA Rayburn.

 Premium Burning Oil, also known as PBO or Blue Parrafin.
 PBO is a finer grade of Kerosene, mainly used if you have an Aga, as it helps to improve the performance of your boiler.
 You can also mix it in with Burning oil.

 Paraffin is a cleaner form of Regular Kerosene.
 It is used where the exhaust emissions might not be vented outside.
 As the cleanest possible form of Kerosene, it is more costly to refine and is thus more expensive to supply.
 It helps stops carbon build on the jets in the boiler, stops sludge forming in the tank and will also get rid of any sludge in the tank already.